www-2025/EAT/README.md

-# Event Activation Transformer for Text-to-Video Retrieval
+# Event Activation Transformer for Text-Video Retrieval

 <a name="depend"/>